stammen/StartAudioInBackgound/README.md

-# Start Audio Recording and Playback in a UWP app
+# Start Audio Recording and Playback from a Background Task in a UWP app

 **Note: This sample uses restricted capabilites that will probably prevent your app from being accepted in the Windows Store**

-**Note: This example will only work in Desktop scenarios**
+**Note: This sample will only work in Desktop scenarios**

 This sample demonstrates how to record and playback audio from a background task with unrestricted runtime and capabilites.